-Assignment Point Values Description Assessment Purpose Assignment Requirements 1 Discussion Posts per MODULE (the course is six weeks long) (the expectation is MORE than one post in a week) All Modules have specific post deadlines. - The posts are responses to module-based discussion board questions.
-Some weeks have more than one - I will use these posts to make sure student have a) completed the readings and b) demonstrated conceptual Each post must - - Contain 400 words or more (quotations / paraphrases are not counted - Adhere to the General Writing Requirements (below) - Include a bibliography - Must provide incontrovertible evidence that the student has comprehended the readings for the module and is 'thinking with' the readings via the discussion post. - These posts can cite only ONE external, non-assigned reading.
+Assignment Point Values Description Assessment Purpose Assignment Requirements 1 Discussion Posts per MODULE (the course is six weeks long) (the expectation is MORE than one post in a week) All Modules have specific post deadlines.
+Leave at least two comments per Crocodoc reading assignment.
+100 pts each (600 total) module-based discussion board questions.
+Some weeks have more than one - Contain 400 words or more (quotations / paraphrases are not counted - Adhere to the General Writing Requirements (below) - Include a bibliography - Must provide incontrovertible evidence that the student has comprehended the readings for the module and is 'thinking with' the readings via the discussion post These posts can cite only ONE external, non-assigned reading.
 This rule is designed to minimize Internet searches.
-Short Paper each Using the classical theories as inspiration. - I will use these papers to make sure student have a) completed the readings, b) have understood the concepts, and c) demonstrate critical and creative thinking.
-Each paper must - - Be at least 1500 words - Draw upon ALL assigned readings - Adhere to general writing requirements Special Project 200 pts each (200 total) case.
-After deciding upon the case, students should create a report that outlines their decision and provides a justification for make sure student have an opportunity to exercise critical thinking skills Each Group Project Report must - - Contain 1000 words or more - Use the assigned course readings in the justification section of the group report.
-TOTAL 8 1000 Potential points
+Short Paper 1 200 pts each (200 total) In this assignment, students are to create their own ethical theory.
+Using the classical theories as inspiration. - I will use these papers to make sure student have a) completed the readings, b) have understood the concepts, and c) demonstrate critical and creative thinking.
+Each paper must - - Be at least 1500 words - Draw upon ALL assigned readings - Adhere to general writing requirements

+Special Project 1 200 pts each (200 total) case.
+After deciding upon the case, students should create a report that outlines their decision and provides make sure student have an opportunity to exercise critical thinking skills - Contain 1000 words or more - Use the assigned course readings in the justification section of the group report.
+TOTAL 8 1000 Potential points decision. objectives.